TL;DR

 -

-Rapid Access to Mental Health Support: This is the most critical benefit.
-Instead of languishing on a waiting list, you can be speaking with a qualified therapist, counsellor, or psychiatrist within days, getting the expert help you need to manage stress and anxiety before they spiral into a crisis.
+faster access, where available, to Mental Health Support: This is the most critical benefit.
+Instead of languishing on a waiting list, you can be speaking with a qualified therapist, counsellor, or psychiatrist within days, getting the expert help you may need to manage stress and anxiety before they spiral into a crisis.

 -